Chubek/chubek/README.md

 # Introduction \(^o^)/

-My name is Chubak.
-Notice that it's not my real name but it's the name I want to go by.
+I'm Chubak.
 I am a systems and network programmer with interest in AI, automation and graphics.
 I wish to have a sidegig in electronics that is why I am writing an electronics simulator.
 I code in C/C++, Go, Rust, Python, Nim, and JS.

 This profile serves as a place for all my Github projects, and as a portfolio for potential employers.